TheFourGreatErrors/alpha-rptr/README.md

 - all types of orders supported including majority of parameters/combinations - if you miss any, you can request
 - Supports custom strategies
 - Backtesting
-- Testnet only for BitMEX and Binance Futures
+- Testnet for BitMEX and Binance Futures
 - Stub trading (paper trading)
 - TA-lib indicators, you can request an indicator if its missing
 - Very easy strategy implementation, should be easy enough to migrate most pine script(tradingview) strategies - see Sample strategy